RicardoColladoRothschild/onlineStore-BASIC-CRUD/README.md

 First thing user see is a login view, where needs to put information, that information is requested to the backend, if it match any previous data, it will go to the next page.

+## Backend
+The backend directory holds all of the backend functionality:
+* Server
+* data base management
+* clases
+* handle events and others